Jacob's staff: In surveying

-Some devices, such as the modern optical targets for laser-based surveying, are still in common use on a Jacob's staff.
+Some devices, such as the modern optical targets for laser-based surveying, are still in common use on a Jacob's staff, called nowadays a surveying pole.

 In geology

 In geology, the Jacob's staff is mainly used to measure stratigraphic thicknesses in the field, especially when bedding is not visible or unclear (e.g., covered outcrop) and when due to the configuration of an outcrop, the apparent and real thicknesses of beds diverge therefore making the use of a tape measure difficult.
 There is a certain level of error to be expected when using this tool, due to the lack of an exact reference mean for measuring stratigraphic thickness.
 High-precision designs include a laser able to slide vertically along the staff and to rotate on a plane parallel to bedding.